ryanshatch/blockchain-analysis-on-threat-actors/readme.md

     </div>
     <div align="center" style="text-align: center;">
         <h1>Wallet Database</h1>
-        <h3>This is a database of crypto wallets that include all fraud related scammers that I encounter.<br></h3>
+        <p>This is a database of crypto wallets that include all fraud related scammers that I encounter.<br></p>
-        <h4><strong>I consistently add, maintain, and follow all of the data parsed into this repo.</strong></h4>
+        <p><strong>I consistently add, maintain, and follow all of the data parsed into this repo.</strong></p>
         <hr>
     </div>
     <div style="text-align: center;">
         <p>
             <strong>Wallets currently under analysis:</strong><br>
-            Local Spear phishing treat actor:
+            <h4>Local Spear phishing treat actor:</h4>
             <code>bc1qexnz95lqaj6dje92wrsevv9tljrgws8c79znfw</code><br>
-            Currently empty because of a failed attack.
+            <p>Currently empty because of a failed attack.
 I still plan on keeping them under heavy surveilance due to how close to home this scammer is, chances are high they are local using a mule based out of Macon GA.
-I will release more details in time, currently keeping this as vague as possible.<br>
+I will release more details in time, currently keeping this as vague as possible.</p><br>
             <h3><strong>Related coverage: 3/20/2026 - 3/23/2026</strong></h3>
             <a href="https://theaugustapress.com/rcso-make-arrest-in-fraudulent-bail-payment-scheme/">The Augusta Press</a><br>
             <a href="https://thegeorgiasun.com/crime/scam-alert/augusta-woman-arrested-in-phone-scam-targeting-richmond-county-residents">The Georgia Sun</a><br>